awsdocs/amazon-chime-sdk-developer-guide/doc_source/auth-client-apps.md

 }
 ```

- In a sample deployment, an [Amazon EC2](https://aws.amazon.com/ec2/) instance, or an AWS Lambda, is launched with the `ChimeMessagingSampleAppServerRole`\.
+ In a sample deployment, an [Amazon EC2](https://aws.amazon.com/ec2/) instance, or an AWS Lambda is launched with the `ChimeMessagingSampleAppServerRole`\.
 The server then:

 1. Performs any application specific authorization on a client's requests to receive credentials\.